Slanted Eyed Japanese Gained a Wisdom on a Street of London

 Asians peck Oriental

 And Oriental ?
-We peck none, as there were
+We peck none, as back then, there were

 Maybe we should start a riot, if that would